Everything you should want in a modern desktop amplifier — with one compromise worth understanding

 The 48V 5A power supply bundled with the top-tier version is a quality unit and I would recommend it over a generic supply for those serious about maximizing output power at this amplifier’s full rated capability:

-The remote control is compact and well-organized, handling volume, input selection, and tone adjustments.
+The remote control is fine in this price range, it is compact and well-organized, handling volume, input selection, and tone adjustments.
 The motorized volume knob on the front panel tracks the remote commands physically, which is satisfying in daily use and essential if the amplifier is hidden from sight:

 Internal Architecture